 Every learner at Roseway Waldorf is encouraged to participate in the after-school programme.

 In the primary school cricket, hockey, netball, softball, cross country and soccer are standard features in the extra-curricular programme.
 In the high school volleyball, netball, soccer, cricket, ultimate Frisbee, softball and archery are the standard features.
 Extra options arise - and over the years have included rock climbing and basketball.
 Students have participated in many activities outside of our programme and represented us in matches, contests and competitions varying from skateboarding to horse jumping, adventure racing to karate.

 We have offered a wide variety of after school activities over the years - inter alia, Sewing Club, Cultural Cooking, Chess, Choir, Zumba fitness, Performance Eurythmy and Nature Club.
 We are delighted to have cultural activities form part of our after school programme.
 We constantly review which extra-curricular activities we could offer in any given year.

-For Admissions: click here to email an enquiry
+Admission Enquiries Click here to email an enquiry